grafana/grafana/public/app/plugins/datasource/elasticsearch/docs/developer_documentation.md

 ## Instrumentation

-The ElasticSearch data source has improved instrumentation with better logs, traces, metrics, and dashboards.
-For more information and links to dashboards, refer to [this document](https://docs.google.com/document/d/1GPvShAsFhJwQ5se0Fswf8B1Ez1rSF-V9U_n-Kx3nGGw/edit).
+The ElasticSearch data source has improved instrumentation with logs, metrics, traces, and dashboards.
+When debugging issues, it is useful to review the available telemetry signals.

 ## Technical debt